London Associated Electricity Undertakings Limited: History

 The administrative mechanism to achieve integration was for the Charing Cross Electricity Supply Company to take over the other five companies and to change its name to Central London Electricity Limited.
 With effect from 1 January 1937 the whole of the shares of Central London Electricity Limited were held by the non-statutory body London Associated Electricity Undertakings Limited.
 Compensation to directors of the constituent companies was set at three years gross fees for loss of office.

 The company was able to standardise electricity supplies (240 V, 50 Hz AC) in the combined area and reduced costs significantly.
 However, the company was unable to attract further companies to the merger.

 The war years (1939–45) were difficult for the company.
 The sale of electricity fell by 30 per cent; the number of consumers fell by 39 per cent and the electrical load by 37.5 per cent.
 Tariffs had to be increased in 1940 and 1943.
 The amount of war damage was estimated to be £600,000, with bulk supply sub-stations damaged on 55 occasions and 139 transformer chambers and 1,424 cables were damaged.
 Recovery began in 1944 with increases in both sales and the number of consumers.

 In 1948 the London Associated Electricity Undertakings Limited and Central London Electricity Limited head office was at 60 St. Martins Lane.
 There were showrooms at: 143/7 Regent Street; 31 Belgrave Road; 254 Earl's Court Road; 147 Sloane Street; and 12 Victoria Street.

-The London Associated Electricity Undertakings Limited and Central London Electricity Limited were abolished on 31 March 1948 under the terms of the Electricity Act 1947 which nationalised the British electricity supply industry.
+The London Associated Electricity Undertakings Limited and Central London Electricity Limited were abolished on 31 March 1948 under the terms of the Electricity Act 1947 (10 & 11 Geo.
+6. c.
+54) which nationalised the British electricity supply industry.
 The company's high voltage bulk electricity transmission systems were vested in the British Electricity Authority.
 The local distribution systems and the electricity sales functions were vested in the London Electricity Board (LEB).